Mathangimr/LendingClubCaseStudy/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-This project is solely contributed by the below authors.
-[@Mathangimr](https://github.com/Mathangimr/) and [@kiranp37](https://github.com/kiranp37/)
+This project is solely contributed by the authors [@Mathangimr](https://github.com/Mathangimr/) and [@kiranp37](https://github.com/kiranp37/)